mirror/dd-wrt/src/router/python/Doc/library/ast.rst

 .. function:: dump(node, annotate_fields=True, include_attributes=False)

    Return a formatted dump of the tree in *node*.
 This is mainly useful for debugging purposes.
-The returned string will show the names and the values for fields.
-This makes the code impossible to evaluate, so if evaluation is wanted *annotate_fields* must be set to ``False``.
+If *annotate_fields* is true (by default), the returned string will show the names and the values for fields.
+   If *annotate_fields* is false, the result string will be more compact by omitting unambiguous field names.
 Attributes such as line numbers and column offsets are not dumped by default.
-If this is wanted, *include_attributes* can be set to ``True``.
+If this is wanted, *include_attributes* can be set to true.

 .. seealso::